Hrvatinić noble family

 The House of Hrvatinić was a Bosnian medieval noble family that emerged in Donji Kraji county, located in today's territory of western Bosnia and Herzegovina.
 Principally they were vassals to Kotromanić dynasty of the Banate of Bosnia and Kingdom of Bosnia, occasionally also to the Kingdom of Hungary, changing loyalties between Hungarian kings Ladislaus of Naples and Sigismund of Luxembourg, and finally the Ottoman Empire (1472–1476).
 They rose to prominence in the second half of the 14th century, and attained its peak under magnate Hrvoje Vukčić Hrvatinić (1350–1416), who also held large swaths of Dalmatia and obtained title of Grand Duke of Bosnia in 1380.

 Background

 The family can be traced from the second-half of the 13th century and were cousins and relatives of the Croatian noble Šubić family.
+Some authors consider they could originate from the Croatian noble Čubranić family, as 1420 was mentioned Hrvoje Hrvatinić de genere Zubranich, but that's an unlikely coincidence.
 It is considered that in the beginning had estates in the "Donji Kraji" (Lower Ends), specifically in župa Banica with town Ključ, Vrbanja with town Kotor (Kotor Varoš) and Zemljanik with town Greben as well as Glamoč.